Illuminating the Way: Unraveling Electricians' Terminology.

 FAQ Section:

-Can I use light bulbs with LEDs in an installation that requires incandescent bulbs?
+Can I use the LED bulb in fixtures that requires incandescent bulbs?

-Yes, but you need to make sure the bulb has the correct size and shape for the fixture.
+Yes, but you need to ensure that the bulb has the correct size and shape for the fixture.

-Which is the best efficient type of bulb?
+Which is the best energy efficient type of bulb?

 When should I change my light bulbs?